First measurement using a nuclear emulsion detector of the $\nu_{\mu}$ charged-current cross section on iron around the 1$\,$GeV energy region: Detector configuration and data samples

 \section{Detector configuration and data samples}

 The detector is located in the near detector hall of the T2K experiment at J\nobreakdash-PARC.
 Figure~\ref{fig:detector_overallview} shows a schematic view of the detector.
 The detector is a hybrid apparatus composed of an iron target emulsion cloud chamber~(ECC), an emulsion multi-stage shifter~(Shifter)~\cite{S.Takahashi_2010,S.Takahashi_2016,mizutani_2019}, and interactive neutrino grid~(INGRID) detector~\cite{INGRID_2010}.
 The ECC consists of 12 basic units called bricks, which are made of emulsion films interleaved with iron plates.
 The ECC bricks and the Shifter are installed upstream of the INGRID module, which is one of the near detectors in the T2K experiment.
+They are placed in the order of the ECC bricks, the Shifter and the INGRID module from the beam upstream side.
 The Shifter adds timing information to each track observed in an ECC brick, which helps to match the tracks with a corresponding muon track in INGRID.
 The ECC bricks and the Shifter are enclosed in a cooling shelter to maintain a temperature of approximately 10\,$^{\circ}$C and protect the emulsion films from sensitivity degradation and fading.
 In this study, INGRID is used as a muon range detector, from which $\nu_{\mu}$ charged\nobreakdash-current interactions are selected.
 In the following, the X- and Y-axes are defined as the horizontal and vertical directions perpendicular to the beam direction~(Z-axis), respectively.